dsgriffin/nft-timelines/index.md

 title: Early NFTs
 ---

+## Site In Progress

+I am in the process of moving a ton of Early NFT-related data I held privately to this Github repo.
+Some parts will take time!

 ### Defining an NFT

 In the strict sense, an NFT is a unique 1/1 token representing ownership of something (art etc).